 (In case you don’t know, lonelygirl15 was a hit video blogger on YouTube.
 It was later revealed that she was a trained L.A. actress who was scripted and shot by trained L.A. filmmakers.
 She was a pretty girl who pretended to be a vulnerable and available 16-year-old as she broadcast from her bedroom — pure geek bait — not some middle-aged dotcom exec in a fluorescent lit conference room.
 There have been numerous lonelygirl15 copycats since then, none of whom have hit it big.)

-Now there are Word-of-Mouth marketing companies who promise to turn anything you’ve got into a viral sensation.
-They boast platoons of young people hired to talk up your product in chat rooms and on bulletin boards.
+Now there are word-of-mouth marketing companies who promise to turn anything you’ve got into a viral sensation.
+They boast platoons of young people hired to talk up your product online.
 (Just like I did on the Duke website.)
 But these services aren’t cheap, and they’re really just another form of public relations — with a catch: if any of those paid mouthpieces is exposed, your company is likely to suffer backlash for being a spammer.
 Word of mouth has to be very carefully executed, and can be as involved and complicated as a traditional-marketing campaign.

 So going viral can take effort, imagination and money, often with the contributions of professional creatives and marketers.
 It involves risk and zero guarantees.
 For most companies, it’s not easy and it’s not free.
 Apple has no problem having its products generate a buzz, but even Apple relies on traditional media and advertising.
 Yes, I believe every marketer should attempt to go viral, but that’s like saying everyone should try to be successful.
 “Viral” isn’t a method — it’s a destination.